 \section{Radiation process}

 Magnetar burst spectra are often described phenomenologically using empirical prescriptions (e.g., a power law with an exponential cutoff), which can provide acceptable fits but do not uniquely map to the underlying plasma conditions \citep{Lin2011ApJ,vonKienlin2012ApJ}.
-Alternative multi-component thermal descriptions (e.g., two- or even three-blackbody models) have also been adopted \citep[e.g.,][]{Olive2004ApJ}, yet their physical interpretation in terms of a concrete radiation mechanism remains degenerate.
+Alternative multicomponent thermal descriptions (e.g., two- or even three-blackbody models) have also been adopted \citep[e.g.,][]{Olive2004ApJ}, yet their physical interpretation in terms of a concrete radiation mechanism remains degenerate.
 Moreover, recent analyses have shown that fitting bright burst spectra with a single blackbody can leave systematic residuals \citep{Xie2026ApJ}, suggesting that thermal emission and radiative transfer in a strongly magnetized environment require a more physically motivated treatment.
-Motivated by these considerations, we adopt a general magnetized electron--ion thermal plasma framework with reduced prior assumptions, and summarize the key radiation processes below.
+Motivated by these considerations, we adopt a general MEITP framework with reduced prior assumptions and summarize the key radiation processes below.

 Given that the observed photon energy of typical magnetar bursts is in the range of $\lesssim 100$ keV \citep[e.g.,][]{Gogus1999ApJL,Gogus2000ApJL,Gavriil2004ApJ}, we use the low-energy limit of Compton scattering $\omega \ll m_{\mathrm{e}}c^2/\hbar$ to approximate the photon scattering in this work.
-The thermal spectrum of the medium (e.g., magnetized plasmas or fireball bubbles) is characterized by free-free emission and absorption, as well as by saturated inverse Compton scattering.
+The thermal spectrum of the medium (e.g., magnetized plasmas or fireball bubbles) is characterized by free--free emission and absorption, as well as by saturated inverse Compton scattering.
 As noted in \cite{RybickiLightman1986book}, at low frequencies, the spectrum is characterized as a blackbody, which then transitions to a modified blackbody spectrum \citep[e.g.,][]{FeltenRees1972AA,Illarionov1972SvA,RybickiLightman1986book}, varying the fraction of absorption and scattering across different frequencies.
 At high frequencies, the spectrum evolves into a Wien spectrum.
-The Compton scattering effects in different frequencies are as follows:
+The Compton scattering effects in different frequencies are as follows.